ARMmbed/mbed-cli/README.md

 $ pip install mbed-cli
 ```

+On Linux/Mac, you may need to run with `sudo`.

 Alternatively you get the development version of *mbed CLI* by cloning the development repository [https://github.com/ARMmbed/mbed-cli](https://github.com/ARMmbed/mbed-cli):

   `$ git clone https://github.com/ARMmbed/mbed-cli`